Inspiring innovation from tradition

 Several stays in London, spending long hours studying at the Museum of Mankind, only deepened my interest in this subject.
 The Australian Embassy in Rome proved to be a wonderful resource to find the proper contacts in Australia who sent me literally tons of documentation (no internet or email at that time!) at such a point that once the postman couldn't refrain to ask my mother: "What's happening between your daughter and Australia?".
 That documentation formed the core of my thesis and it is still part of my library on this subject.
 For economical reasons, I was able to finally visit Australia only after my degree: this was the occasion to meet most of the people who helped me in my research, and to establish new relationships, which continue to these days, facilitated now by internet.

 At that time, my interest revolved mostly around Aboriginal contemporary issues, among others health issues.
 This led to study more in depth their traditional medicine, which coincided with meeting Alain Touwaide whose scholarship in history of medicine and pharmacy in the Mediterranean was already a matter of fact.
 Researching with Alain brought me back to my own roots: the Mediterranean with all the traditions that flourished around this beautiful sea.
-Since then, I have been living between the two hemispheres, happy for every occasion that brings me to the southern one, however!
+Since then, I have been dividing my interests and research between these two geographica areas, happy for every occasion that brings me Down Under, however!

 http://rezeptfreitabletten.com/zopiclon-10mg-kaufen.html http://rezeptfreitabletten.com/zolpidem-kaufen-online.html

-Moving together all around the world wasn't always easy, and sometimes required to make tough decisions, but it was always rewarding, and so intellectually intriguing not to pursue on the path opened together, let alone the opportunity to learn a new language at every move.
-Researching at the Smithsonian Institution, in Washington DC, allowed us to create our own institute.
-In mid-2016, after almost 14 years at the Smithsonian, we left the Natural History Museum and moved our research activity (and our ever growing library!) to the Huntington's Brody Botanical Center, in Southern California.
-One would be tempted to say that this is a happy ending.
-I consider instead it is the beginning of a new wonderful part of our life: continuing our scientific activity together in a more structured way, strengthened by the invaluable experience accumulated in the past years and counting on our ever growing passion for research.
-Will the West Coast be our final destination?
-Only time will tell!
+Moving together all around the world hasn't always been easy, and sometimes required to make tough decisions, but it has been always rewarding, and so intellectually intriguing not to pursue on the path opened together, let alone the opportunity to learn a new language, meet new friends, taste new food at every move.
+Researching at the Smithsonian Institution, in Washington, DC, allowed us to create our own institute.
+In mid-2016, after almost 14 years at the Smithsonian, we left the Natural History Museum and moved our research activity (and our ever growing library!) to the Huntington's Brody Botanical Center, in San Marino, California, not far from Los Angeles.
+We thought the West Coast and such a perfect place like the Huntington would be our final destination, but several circumstances, first and foremost the Pandemic, did not allow us to continue our scientific activity there.
+So, in 2021 we returned to Washington, DC.
+Our library and archives are in storage, while we continue our search for a new academic home...

 Follow Us